pehringer/finches/README.md

 This design choice provides a more incremental and continuous path for forming control flow logic when compared to all-or-nothing boolean operations (like AND, OR, NOT), further contributing to a smoother solution landscape.

 Finally, the **inclusion of inverse operations** (e.g., addition and subtraction, multiplication and division, sine and arcsine) creates a more uniform and balanced search space.
-This allows instructions to be effectively "undone" or counteracted, which further contributes to a smoother solution landscape and enhances Finches ability to explore.
+This allows instructions to be effectively "undone" or counteracted, which further contributes to a smoother solution landscape and enhances finches ability to explore.

 These design choices, including the **compact uniform 16-bit instruction format**, collectively contribute to a significantly reduced search space for LGP to explore.
-By constraining these architectural dimensions, Finches can more efficiently navigate the solution landscape, making the evolutionary process faster.
+By constraining these architectural dimensions, finches can more efficiently navigate the solution landscape, making the evolutionary process faster.

 ### Instruction Format: